 Candidates for Semaglutide Fat Loss Treatment

 Semaglutide is effective, but it isn’t for everybody.
-Under the indications adopted by the FDA in 2021, when the drug was first approved for general use in weight management, children shouldn’t take semaglutide.
 Adults who take it to lose weight should have a BMI greater than 30 or a BMI of 27 and up with one or more weight-related medical problems, such as type 2 diabetes, high cholesterol and/or high blood pressure.

 You shouldn’t be taking semaglutide if you’re at risk of developing a thyroid C-cell tumor or you have a family history of thyroid tumors.
 Others who should avoid taking semaglutide include people with a history of severe allergic reactions to the medication or any of the inert ingredients of the solution.